-I have to admit that I make these as much for my kids as s I do for myself.
+You can keep them in an airtight container in the fridge for up to 2 weeks.
+They might not last that long though—I make these as much for my kids as I do for myself.
 I store each batch in a quart-size mason jar in the fridge and cut them up for younger eaters to ensure that they are easy to chew.

 - Place the peanut butter and honey in a heat-proof container (such as a glass measuring cup) and warm for 15-30 seconds in the microwave.

 - Store in the fridge in an airtight container for up to 2 weeks.

-Store in the fridge in an airtight container for up to 2 weeks.
+To store, place in the fridge in an airtight container for up to 2 weeks.
 Let sit at room temperature to soften slightly if needed for your toddler.